The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-I have decided to order manifold statues of me to be made dressed as Hercules, with a lion's hide and a club adjacent to the Colosseum.
-I shall have statues of myself put around other significant places of the city.
+I have decided to order manifold statues of myself to be made—dressed as Hercules, with a lion’s hide and a club, to be placed adjacent to the Colosseum.
+I shall have statues erected in other significant places across the city.

 MARCIA.